airm-ccb/airm-user-manual-1.3.0-testing/docs/strategic_docs/change_management_handbook.md

 ### Purpose and objectives

-The AIRM Change Management Handbook describes the change management processes that are used to manage the evolution of the AIRM, with due consideration of the requirements and views of the related stakeholder communities.
+The `AIRM Change Management Handbook` describes the change management processes that are used to manage the evolution of the `AIRM`, with due consideration of the requirements and views of the related stakeholder communities.

 The set of items subject to these change control process includes:
-- The AIRM itself and supporting documentation;
+- The `AIRM` itself and supporting documentation;
 - The change management processes themselves, as described in this document.

 For precise details of what objects are subjected to change control, refer to section 5.

 ### Intended readership

-The intended readership of the `AIRM Change Management Handbook` consists of stakeholders requesting and proposing changes to the AIRM, and experts supporting the `AIRM CCB` activities involved in deciding and implementing changes to the `AIRM`.
+The intended readership of the `AIRM Change Management Handbook` consists of stakeholders requesting and proposing changes to the `AIRM`, and experts supporting the `AIRM CCB` activities involved in deciding and implementing changes to the `AIRM`.
 These stakeholders are defined in detail in section 3, and can be summarised as follows:
 - Stakeholders requesting and proposing changes to the `AIRM`;
 - `AIRM Community` Members;
-- AIRM CCB Support Office (``CCBSO``);
+- `AIRM CCB Support Office` (`CCBSO`);
-- AIRM CCB Members;
+- `AIRM CCB Members`;
-- The AIRM Change Request Integration Team;
+- The `AIRM Change Request Integration Team`;
-- Any other stakeholder interested in joining either the AIRM Community or the AIRM CCB.
+- Any other stakeholder interested in joining either the `AIRM Community` or the `AIRM CCB`.

 ### Terminology